WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 bidirectionally.
 Today this is done using SIP NNI interfaces as well as traditional SS7.
-This is accomplished in RIPP by having both telcos implement the provider role with a server only, as well as the consumer role with a client only.
-When initiating outbound calls, the carrier would act as a consumer, and when receiving them, as a provider.
+This is accomplished in RIPP by having both telcos implement the provider role with a server only, as well as the customer role with a client only.
+When initiating outbound calls, the carrier would act as a customer, and when receiving them, as a provider.
 This enables a fully symmetric interconnect.

 The authentication and authorization flow differs in this use case